Security in Limnoria¶

 Trust in network operators¶

-As you may know, it is possible to do anything from IRC, including loading the Unix plugin and using the @call command.
+As you may know, by default, it is possible to do anything from IRC, including loading the Unix plugin and using the @call command.
 The only safeguard is checking the user calling the commands is authenticated as the owner of the bot; and network operators are able to spoof hostmasks and collect your password, thus allowing them to execute commands as the owner.

 Although network operators of most well-known IRC networks are not known to do that, you should be aware of that risk.

 Starting on commit 4f6a5e7db (version 2017.10.01), there is a new configuration variable, supybot.commands.allowShell, to prevent malicious network operators from getting shell access on your bot’s computer.
 It defaults to True to make it easy for new users to install plugins using PluginDownloader, but it is recommended you set it to False if you do not care about that feature.